 That gives Anonymous an advantage in fighting its battles.
 Anonymous can strike ISIS communication channels and remain elusive, unable to be targeted in return by ISIS.
 Anonymous claims that “more than 3,824 Twitter accounts pro-ISIS are now down.”
 (Anonymous also claims to have disabled thousands more accounts before the Paris attacks, so it’s not clear this aspect of its strategy significantly hobbles the enemy, alas.)
 But what Anonymous really brings to its self-declared war against ISIS is that, like Al-Qaeda, Anonymous operates outside the law, untethered to any government.
 That means it also operates unrestricted by any international prohibitions that France or its allies have pledged to abide.
-Anonymous can do what it wants -- or at least what it can.
+Anonymous can do what it wants — or at least what it can.
 If Anonymous’ targeting of propaganda-spewing Twitter accounts doesn’t immediately hinder the coordination of attacks, it can slow recruitment.
 Anonymous has pledged to target ISIS funding operations, too.
-An effective two-pronged hack attack on funding and recruitment will hurt any organization.The BEST SALES on Amazon NOW ]
+An effective two-pronged hack attack on funding and recruitment will hurt any organization.Up to 70% off on Hottest Amazon Deals]